Thinkersbluff/Klipper-dgus_CR6/doc/source/development/control_application/control_application_index.rst

 Control Application
 *******************

 The Display Control Application controls the display.
-It uses the Moonraker to commnicate with Klipper and the serial interface to control the DGUS Display.
+It uses the Moonraker API to commnicate with Klipper and the serial interface to control the DGUS Display.